ZidovudineBrand Name: Retrovir Other Names: AZT, ZDV, azidothymidine Drug Class: Nucleoside Reverse Transcriptase Inhibitors

 Specific dosage instructions for mother and infant.
 (2.3)

 - Patients with severe anemia and/or neutropenia:

-- Renal Impairment – Recommended dosage in hemodialysis or peritoneal dialysis patients is 100 mg every 6 to 8 hours.
-(2.4)
+- Renal impairment: Recommended oral dosage in hemodialysis or peritoneal dialysis or in patients with creatinine clearance (CrCl) less than 15 mL per minute is 100 mg every 6 to 8 hours.
+(2.5)

 DOSAGE FORMS AND STRENGTHS